CDLUC3/ezid/templates/doc/apidoc.2.rst

 downloaded in one batch operation.
-Authentication is required, and the scope of the identifiers that can be downloaded in this way is implicitly restricted to those that are directly owned by or otherwise modifiable by the requestor.
+Authentication is required, and the scope of the identifiers that can be downloaded in this way is implicitly restricted to those that are directly owned by or otherwise updatable by the requestor.

 Batch download and harvesting (see `OAI-PMH harvesting`_ below) are similar but different operations.
-With batch download, the identifiers returned are restricted to those modifiable by the requestor as noted above, but within that scope it is possible to download *all* identifiers, including reserved, unavailable, and test identifiers.
+With batch download, the identifiers returned are restricted to those updatable by the requestor as noted above, but within that scope it is possible to download *all* identifiers, including reserved, unavailable, and test identifiers.
 By contrast, with harvesting, no authentication is